microsoft/online-experimentation-metric-collections/genai/README.md

 or `traceloop.association.properties.{one of the list above}`

+The summary rule query _can_ be customized to accept an alternative naming convention, but this is not recommended.

 > [!IMPORTANT]
 > Summary rule provisioning is required to use metrics in this collection.
 If this is your first time adding a [Log Analytics summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) for Online Experimentation, see [root `README`](../README.md) for overall guidance.

 To update an _existing_ summary rule:
 1. Update the query in the corresponding summary rule object in `summaryrules.json` file in your experimentation-enabled workspace under the `infra` folder.
 Upon deployment, the bicep template will initiate summary rule provisioning.
-1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs and increasing your data processing costs.
+1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs which can skew metrics.
 1. Confirm the summary rule destination table (configured in bicep file) is `AppEvents_CL`: other destination tables will _not_ be consumed for metric computation.